Perseus (spy): Character and history

 A reference to the profile of a spy who can be identified with Perseus describes them as an American scientist of young age at the time of the Manhattan Project.
 If they were real, Perseus would have supposedly been of age to participate in the Spanish Civil War.

 In the early 1940s Perseus would have been in New York City visiting his sick parents.
 During his stay in that city, they would have managed to be recruited by the GRU after looking for and contacting Morris Cohen, an American who joined the Communist Party during the Great Depression and worked as a Soviet spy.
 The meeting with Cohen must have been between September 1941 and July 1942, before Cohen enlisted in the army and left for the Western Front in Europe.

 Perseus reportedly introduced themself to Cohen as a physicist who had been invited to join the work at Los Alamos research center.
-By 1942, Perseus was supposedly already working at Los Alamos, being that they would have started sometime at least 18 months before German physicist and also atomic spy Klaus Fuchs, who joined the Manhattan Project in mid-1944.
+By 1942, Perseus was supposedly already working at Los Alamos, being that they would have started sometime at least 18 months before German physicist and fellow atomic spy Klaus Fuchs, who joined the Manhattan Project in mid-1944.
 However, Perseus appears to have been recruited by the Soviets around the same (or at least a nearby) time as Fuchs.